lt-columbo/pisces_tools/cpu_temp_monitor/README.md

 ## DO NOT USE YET

-## Log CPU Temperature for Pisces Miners
+## CPU Temp Monitor for Pisces Miners

 **What it does**
 This tool will create a scheduled 'cronjob' that will run every 15 minutes capturing the CPU temperator of the Raspberry Pi into logs.